an-intrepid-coder/sector34/README.md

 * Using the above controls, the player can now set waypoints for their fleets.
 Note that waypoint routes will be interrupted by combats, and should be used flexibly, as the situation changes.

-**The following toggles can be turned on/off as the player pleases:**
+**The following toggles can be turned on/off as the player pleases (ESCAPE exits all graph modes):**

+* Click on a battle in the console log to view its battle graph.

+* Ctrl + Shift + F and Ctrl + Shift + S for line graphs about fleets, systems, etc.

+* k and j for scrolling the console up or down, respectively.

 * ctrl + shift + R to show all current routes / waypoints, with the currently selected fleet shown in a different color, drawn last.